openmainframeproject/cobol-programming-course/COBOL Programming with VSCode.md

 The COBOL Language Support extension leverages the Language Server Protocol to provide autocomplete, highlighting, and diagnostic features for COBOL code.
 Together with Zowe Explorer, you can load COBOL code from a mainframe data set, and edit it leveraging the LSP features of the extension.
 Once you finish editing, you can save the file back on the mainframe, and store a copy locally.

+The Code4z Extension Pack can be installed into VS Code by searching the Extensions Marketplace inside VS Code for "Code4z" and selecting install.
+The extension pack contains a number of extensions that can be leveraged when working with the mainframe, including the COBOL Language Support extension which provides similar functionality to the Z Open Editor extension discussed earlier.
+Therefore, ensure only one of these two extensions is enabled.
+Other extensions included in the pack will work with either COBOL Language Support or Z Open Editor.
+To see more detailed instructions on installing this extension, refer to "Installation of VSCode and Extensions".

 ## Known File Extensions

 Code4z recognises files with the extension .COB and .CBL as COBOL files.
 This applies to both local files and files held in a PDS on the mainframe.
 COBOL Language Support features are automatically enabled when you open any file with an extension identifying it as a COBOL file.